Mitvichin/CourseAcademy/README.md

 # Instructions to start the project

-Before running ng serve, you must run json-server {path to json db fail} // the default is in app/DBSeed
+Before running ng serve, you must run json-server {path to json db file} // the default is in app/DBSeed

 ## CourseAcademy